-The famous French wine-growing area is located in the east of the Bordeaux region and, together with Pomerol, forms the core area of the so-called Rive droite (right bank) of the estuary of the Gironde and the Dordogne.
-It is named after the small town with about 2,000 inhabitants, which is situated on the slopes of a hill above the valley of the Dordogne.
-It takes its name from the Saint Benedictine monk Émilion (Aemilianus).
-According to legend, he lived here in the 7th century in the forest of Combes in a cave which is now on the grounds of Château Laniote.
-Saint-Émilion is also a stop on the Pilgrim's Way to Santiago de Compostela.
-It is one of the oldest wine-growing areas in France, as the Romans planted the first vines here.
+The French wine-growing area is located in the east of the Bordeaux region and, together with Pomerol, forms the core area of the Rive droite (right bank) of the Gironde and Dordogne estuaries.
+It is named after the small town of around 2,000 inhabitants, which lies on the slopes of a hill overlooking the Dordogne valley and is named after the holy Benedictine monk Émilion (Aemilianus).
+According to legend, he lived here in the 7th century in the forest of Combes in a cave, which is now located on the grounds of Château Laniote.
+Saint-Émilion is also a stop on the Way of St James to Santiago de Compostela.
+It is one of the oldest wine-growing regions in France, as the Romans planted the first vines here.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten

 Fachjournalistin, Lektorin und Verkosterin, Wien